 The welfare and well-being of our pupils, and protecting them from significant harm is our prime concern at Downton Primary School.

-Should you have any queries or wish to raise concerns, please do not hesitate to contact either myself or one of the Deputy Designated Safeguarding Leads, Mrs Harris or Mr Ford.
+Should you have any queries or wish to raise concerns, please do not hesitate to contact either myself or our Deputy Designated Safeguarding, Mr Ford.

 If you have any concerns that a child may be at risk please contact:-